Morning, Tuesday, 30th April 2019

 This timely conference examines the future of the UK’s retail energy market - looking at the future shape of the market, including the impact of tariffs, market stability, progress to energy efficiency, protecting vulnerable customers, and encouraging innovation and competition.

 Delegates will discuss the challenges of implementing the Domestic Gas and Electricity (Tariff Cap) Act - following its launch on January 1st 2019 - which puts a requirement on Ofgem to design and implement a cap on standard variable and default energy tariffs.
 With Ofgem publishing its final decision on the design and implementation of the cap, attendees will assess early indications of its impact and look ahead to plans to update the level of the cap in April and October every year to reflect the latest estimated costs of supplying electricity and gas.

 Further sessions will assess future opportunities to support innovation and investment in the energy network, and develop whole-system approaches to energy usage to support new technology and renewable energy to drive competition in the sector.

-We also expect discussion on the Government’s Energy Company Obligation ECO3 scheme and subsequent Ofgem consultation - which focuses the entire scheme to support low income, vulnerable and fuel poor households - with the draft ECO3 Order currently working its way through Parliament.
+We also expect discussion on the Government’s Energy Company Obligation ECO3 scheme and subsequent Ofgem consultation - with a focus on how to support low income, vulnerable and fuel poor households.